20 Amazing Jobs for People Who Like to Travel

 What could be better than traveling the world and making money writing about your experiences as you travel?
 Travel bloggers make money in a variety of ways, including placing ads on their blog, affiliate marketing, and sponsored posts.

-I personally make over $1,000 a month from my travel blog and this is just something I do part-time for fun.
+I make thousands of dollars from my travel blog each month.
 Successful full-time travel bloggers can make upwards of six figures a year from blogging!

 In addition to my travel blog, I run several other blogs that I make a full-time income from.
 So you can always start a blog on a topic aside from travel, and earn money from it to fund your travels!

 Related: How to Start a Travel Blog